crvanpollard/DVRPC-geodata/bicycle_counts/README.md

 `MCD` Municipality ten digit GEOID

-`ROAD` Road: road name for where the count was taken
+`ROAD` Road name for where the count was taken

 `CNTDIR` Count Direction